cvs-health/testilo/README.md

 As long as they are not grouped, each issue discovered by one of those tests contributes a small amount to the total score.

 The contribution also depends on how serious each kind of issue is deemed to be.
-Although the Axe-core package attributes a seriousness to each issue, so that two issues of the same kind can differ in seriousness, score proc `sp10b` ignores that information.
+Score proc `sp10b` assigns a weight to each test group.
+Weighting could be even more granular: The Axe-core package attributes a seriousness to each issue, so that two issues of the same kind can differ in seriousness.
+But score proc `sp10b` ignores that Axe-core rating.

 ### Digesting